stitchdata/docs/_replication/extraction/replication-methods/key-based-incremental-replication.md

   - title: "Enable {{ page.title }}"
     anchor: "enabling-key-based-replication"
+    summary: "How to enable Key-based Incremental Replication for your integration"
     content: |
       {{ page.title }} is available for use with the majority of Stitch integrations.
 Depending on the type of integration, enabling this Replication Method will vary: